Are You an Emotional Spender?

 “There’s no magic pill to make you thin, and there’s no magic pill to master your finances, but persisting and addressing the numbers will eventually feel good,” Melkumian says.

 When you don’t keep track of your finances, it leads to behaviors that go against your financial goals and well-being, Donnelly has found in his research.
-On the other hand, practicing basic money management habits, such as organizing receipts, creating a budget, and record-keeping, can actually make you feel better and more secure about your finances.
+On the other hand, practicing basic money management habits, such as organizing receipts, budgeting, and paying off credit card debt, can actually make you feel better and more secure about your personal finances.

 “Positive financial behavior leads to wealth accumulation, which leads to more positive money management,” Donnelly says.
 “You’ll be less likely to think that acquisition of new items will solve your problems.”